coh516/DMTPOET/README.md

 Essentially this is a tool to build an application layer with modular route patches.

-**WARNING**  With the focus on performance and scalability rather than OO paradigms, this tool is not for the faint of heart.

 Testing
 ===
 download the zip, or use the standard git installation or use npm's github functionality...